jharwell/sierra/docs/src/tutorials/plugin/execenv/index.rst

 plugin path, how you selected your engine will change.
 E.g., if you put ``$HOME/git/`` on :envvar:`SIERRA_PLUGIN_PATH`, then your new plugin will be accessible via ``plugins.engine.HAL`` instead.

-..
-NOTE:: Execution environment plugin names have the same constraints as python package names (e.g., no dots, so ``HAL.dave`` is not a valid plugin name).